WMDeForest/valuationmodel-mitch-refector/sql/backtest/README.md

 ### Current Dataset Statistics:

 **Artist Data:**
-- 1656 unique artists in the training dataset
+- 1,565 unique artists in the final training dataset
-- Reduced from 2212 artists in the source data
+- Initially 1,656 artists after filtering from 2,212 in the source data
 - Reduction due to filtering out artists without sufficient training data (90+ days) or validation data (730+ days)

 **Track Data:**
-- 9,974 unique tracks in the training dataset
-- Reduced from 24,188 tracks in the source data
+- Initial filtering: 9,974 unique tracks from 24,188 in the source data
+- Final dataset: 8,318 unique tracks across 1,565 unique artists
-- Reduction due to filtering out tracks without sufficient training data (90+ days) or validation data (730+ days)
+- Further reduction due to removing orphaned tracks (tracks without corresponding artist data)

+## Data Consistency

+To ensure that forecasting models can be run properly, orphaned tracks that didn't have corresponding artists in the artist training dataset were removed.
+This data cleanup ensures that for every track in the dataset, we also have artist-level data available.

 ## Usage